Welcome to the FullStory family – we’re glad to have you join us in the movement to make the web more user-friendly!

 - No need to instrument any elements in your application or site.
-Once the FullStory script loads, it records all in-browser interactions and mutations.
+Once the FullStory script loads, it records all web based interactions and mutations.
 Don’t fret about how to record that particular “submit” button – if it’s in the page, FullStory sees it, records it, and makes it available to search.

 You can find the script by clicking on Settings > Recording and Privacy > FullStory Setup

 Simply paste the snippet into the <HEAD> element either via your Content Management System (CMS) or directly into your application’s code.
 Recordings will appear in FullStory within a few minutes, as long as users are visiting your site and navigating.
 (If you want to use GTM to install, read more here: Google Tag Manager for installation)

 While you’re installing, you’ll likely want to think about excluding some elements.
 FullStory allows you to block sensitive data from being recorded through a construct called “Excluded Elements.”
 It allows you to identify the CSS selectors of data you want to keep private.

 The privacy of your customer data is a shared responsibility.
 FullStory diligently ensures that your customer data is securely stored and accessible only to you.
 In addition, we provide you a tool to easily exclude sensitive customer information.

 In Settings > Recording and Privacy > Privacy you can manage recording rules for different elements (identified by CSS selectors) to block any data from those elements from ever being captured.
-Excluded data never leaves your customers browser.
+Excluded data never leaves your customers browser or app.
 Which is exactly what you want.
 You can also use Inspect Mode to quickly add excluded elements.